Disha14/yaacc/readme.txt

 1. Open the currencies.php file under 'yaacc/settings/' in a text editor and comment the currencies you don't need (by adding // at the beginning of the line) and uncomment the currencies you need (by removing the '//').
 Save the file.

 2. Upload the whole 'yaacc' directory to the `/wp-content/plugins/` directory.
-Make sure that the conversions directory is writable.
+Important: Make sure that you have a 'conversions' directory under 'yaacc' and that it is writable.

 3. Activate the plugin through the 'Plugins' menu in WordPress